wp-plugins/gspeech/readme.txt

 * Feature to set greeting audio for your users.
 * Feature to set different greetings for loged in users.
 * Speaking menus.
 Users can listen menus when they hover them!
-* Ability to set custom events.
+* Ability to set custom events!
-* More than 50 languages supported by Google.
+* More than 50 languages supported by Google!
-* Unlimited text to speech.
+* Unlimited text to speech!
-* Place speaker wherever you want.
+* Place speaker wherever you want!
 * Ability to set custom style and language for each TTS block!
 * 40 speaker types!
-* Customizable TTS block styles.
+* Customizable TTS block styles!
 * Customizable tooltip styles!
 * Live preview in administration panel!

-###IMPORTANT: If you think you found a bug in GSpeech or have any problem or question concerning it, do not hesitate to contact us at [info@2glux.com](mailto:info@2glux.com).
+###IMPORTANT: If you think you found a bug in GSpeech or have any problem or question concerning it, do not hesitate to contact us at [info@creative-solutions.net](mailto:info@creative-solutions.net).

 ### Usage - Creating Text to Speech blocks.